Eschatologue/CM_wiki/docs/spells/description/core/level-3.md

 **Components:** V, S, M (a bit of gauze)
 **Duration:** Concentration, up to 1 hour

 A willing creature you touch shape-shifts, along with everything it's wearing and carrying, into a misty cloud for the duration.
-The spell ends on the target if it drops to 0 Hit Points or if it takes a **:rsc-a: Magic**{ .rsc } action to end the spell on itself.
+The spell ends on the target if it drops to 0 Hit Points or if it takes a **:rsc-a: Magic**{.rsc} action to end the spell on itself.

 While in this form, the target's only method of movement is a Fly Speed of 10 feet, and it can hover.
 The target can enter and occupy the space of another creature.
 The target has Resistance to Bludgeoning, Piercing, and Slashing damage; it has Immunity to the Prone condition; and it has **:d20-adv: Advantage**{.d20} on Strength, Dexterity, and Constitution saving throws.
 The target can pass through narrow openings, but it treats liquids as though they were solid surfaces.